 "Her words, not mine," she calls over her shoulder.
 "Come on...Kitten.
 Let's get you suited up and I'll show you the ropes."

-The days begin to blur together pretty quick.
-Maka feels awkward knowing that all of her other cases have been either put on hold, or transferred to other detectives.
-It makes her itch, and she can't really pinpoint why.
+The days start to blur together pretty quick.
+She feels awkward knowing that all of her other cases have been either put on hold or transferred to other detectives.
+It makes her itch, despite knowing that they're in good hands.
 She feels ridiculously lazy getting up near noon, but the idea of getting up any earlier makes her eyes want to bleed.
-To her credit, the first day or so she tried, but getting in at four in the morning and getting back up again at eight could firmly be placed in the "bad idea" category.
+To her credit, the first day or so she tries, but getting in at four in the morning and getting back up again at eight is almost immediately placed in the "nope" category.

-She's well into week two and she's starting to despair of finding anyone of note when she catches sight of a face that she's seen staring at her from her Most Wanted files.
-Her heart quickens and she keeps a sharp eye on the man's table, watches as Candy brings out his drinks, watches his sharp face getting more relaxed, his sneer turn more into a leer.
-The next time Candy saunters out, Maka stops the bubbly red head.
+She's well into week two and starting to despair of finding anyone of note when she catches sight of a face that she's seen staring at her from her Most Wanted files.
+Her heart quickens and she keeps a sharp eye on the man's table, watches as Candy brings out his drinks, watches his sharp face getting more relaxed, his sneer turn into a leer.
+The next time Candy saunters out, Maka stops the bubbly redhead.

 "Hey cutie!
-Call me when you grow a decent pair of tits," his voice follows her across the room noisy as it is, and her fingers positively itch for a gun she's not carrying.
+Call me when you grow a decent pair of tits."
+As noisy as the club is, his voice follows her across the room, and her fingers positively itch for a gun she's not carrying.
 At the same time, she can't help but smile.
-After all, he's just given her the opportunity that she needs to do a little more snooping.
+After all, he's just given her the opportunity that she needs to get some more concrete information.

-She slips backstage and delivers the message to Cherry, a petite brunette who shudders at the summons, but nods, nevertheless.
+She slips backstage and delivers the message to Cherry, a petite dancer with dyed pink hair who shudders at the summons, but nods, nevertheless.
 Maka pats the woman on the shoulder delicately.

 She knocks once, briskly, then pushes it open.
 It's dark and surprisingly clean...doesn't look like anyone's been in here yet this evening.
 She flicks on the overhead, and has to give credit to whoever wired the joint.
-Soft track lighting, more plush seating and a mini bar made for a pretty comprehensive champagne room.
-Fortunately for her, it also made for several excellent places to hide bugs.
+Soft track lighting illuminates plush seating and a mini bar that makes for a pretty comprehensive champagne room.
+Fortunately for her, it also makes for several excellent places to hide bugs.
 She kicks off her heels and clambers onto the top of the mini bar.
-With the added assistance of her tip-toes, she's just able to reach a piece of the track lighting.
+She has to go onto her tip-toes, but it's just enough to reach a piece of the track lighting.